Trump, Pentagon set to announce plan to withdraw more US troops from Iraq

 A coordinated announcement is expected sometime Wednesday

-President Trump and the Pentagon plan to announce a reduction of U.S. troops level from 5,200 to about 3,500, a senior defense official told Fox News.
+President Trump and the Pentagon plan to announce a reduction of U.S. troop levels from 5,200 to about 3,500, a senior defense official told Fox News.

 The coordinated announcement is expected sometime Wednesday and the Iraqis are aware of the decision and are on board, according to the official.